How to Get a Loan Without Ruining Your Credit Score

 We hope we’ve given you a better understanding of how to get a loan without ruining your credit score.
 If you’re looking for a borrowing option that won’t affect your credit, we’re here to help.

 At Salad, we understand that the credit score system isn’t always fair.
-That’s why, as one of the UK’s leading online lenders, we make affordable loan options available for every employed UK citizen by using an open-banking-based assessment to evaluate the financial situation of each applicant.
+That’s why, as one of the largest CDFI consumer lenders in the UK, we make affordable loan options available for every employed UK resident by using an open-banking-based assessment to evaluate the financial situation of each applicant.

 To learn more about our personal loans, click here and to read more blogs like this one, visit our blog page now.